abdulazizalsheck/RAVENX1/REDWINE.md

 📌 Note

-RedWine is an active project.
+RAVENX1 is an active project.
 We continue to refine and push its limits — but even in its current state, it stands as a top contender for the strongest reasoning model on the market.